Voxco logo white

 Why is it important to identify Detractors?

-Detractors are a great way to learn what is lacking in your service or product.
+Detractors are a great way to learn what your service or product lacks.
 You can learn why customers are dissatisfied with your company.
-By understanding these factors that are causing them to leave your company you can solve them.
+By understanding these factors that are causing them to leave your company, you can solve them.

-You can lead your business to a more customer-centric direction by following up with the detractors.
+Following up with the detractors can lead your business to a more customer-centric direction.
 Understanding their sentiment and reasons can help you make the necessary changes.
-It is not possible to reach out and personally interact with each one of your detractors.
+It is impossible to reach out and personally interact with each of your detractors.
 However, following up with them can certainly benefit you and your business.

 Fortunately, studies say that 95% of unhappy customers or Detractors are willing to give the company a second chance.
-Also, 11% of consumers would avoid leaving the company if their issue is resolved by the company in a timely manner.
+Also, 11% of consumers would avoid leaving the company if the company resolved their issue on time.

 Call Center Coaching2